 Where appropriate, informal meetings are also held for Management to brief Directors on prospective transactions and potential developments in the early stages before formal Board approval is sought.

 The Board has separate and independent access to Management, including the company secretary of the Manager (Company Secretary), at all times.
 The Company Secretary attends to corporate secretarial administration matters and is the corporate governance advisor on corporate matters to the Board and Management.
-The Company Secretary attends all Board meetings and assists the Chairman and in ensuring that Board procedures are followed.
+The Company Secretary attends all Board meetings and assists the Chairman in ensuring that Board procedures are followed.
+The appointment and the removal of the Company Secretary is subject to the Board’s approval.
 The Board, whether as an individual Director or as a group, is also entitled to have access to independent professional advice where required, with expenses borne by the Manager.

 Principle 7: There should be a formal and transparent procedure for developing policy on executive remuneration and for fixing the remuneration packages of individual directors.
 No director should be involved in deciding his own remuneration.